revitalk/mmp460/framing.md

-### Page elements should be place in relation to their frames
+### Page elements should be placed in relation to the page's frame

 In the examples above elements are aligned to create a rectange that is of the same proporion of the page's frame.
 In the illustration below, the placement of page elements in relation to their frame is inconsistent, creating a disorganized page.